yoshimori-hj/git-mass-transfer-utils/README.md

 ## `full-update.sh`

-Pull from remote repository and create local branches to points the remote repository for all remote branches.
-If the name already exists and not ff, local branches will be renamed with adding `@` on tail.
+This script pulls from a remote repository and creates local branches for each branch in the remote repository.
+If the name already exists and not ff, local branches will be renamed to the one with adding `@` on the tail.

 ```
 Usage: ./full-update.sh [-r remote] DIRS...